Atharva2006/amazon-product-data-extractor/README.md

 I’m currently learning camoufox and js
 How to reach : narkhedeatharva200637@gmail.com

-Amazon Product Scraper
+Amazon Product Scraper:

-This is a Playwright + Python scraper built to extract product titles, prices, and ASINs from amazon.in and amazon.com.
+- This is a Playwright + Python scraper built to extract product titles, prices, and ASINs from amazon.in and amazon.com.

-It uses stealth mode via `patchright` and exports the data to an Excel file, sorted by price.
+- It uses stealth mode via `patchright` and exports the data to an Excel file, sorted by price.

 How It Works: